woocommerce/woocommerce/docs/contributing-docs/style-guide.md

 - It's important to use clear and concise language that is easy to understand.
 Use active voice and avoid using jargon or technical terms that may be unfamiliar to the user.
 The tone should be friendly and approachable, and should encourage the user to take action.

 - Articles are written in the 3rd-person voice.
-  Example: “Add an embed block to your page.”
+  Example: "Add an embed block to your page."

 - Use American English for spelling and punctuation styles, or consider using a different word that doesn't have a different spelling in other English variants.

 - Use sentence case (not title case) for docs titles and subheadings.
-  Example: “Introduction to the launch experience” rather than “Introduction to the Launch Experience.”
+  Example: "Introduction to the launch experience" rather than "Introduction to the Launch Experience."

-- When referring to files or directories, the text formatting eliminates the need to include articles such as “the” and clarifying nouns such as “file” or “directory”.
+- When referring to files or directories, the text formatting eliminates the need to include articles such as "the" and clarifying nouns such as "file" or "directory".
-  Example: “files stored in ~~the~~ `/wp-content/uploads/` ~~directory~~” or “edit ~~the~~ `/config/config.yml` ~~file~~ with”
+  Example: "files stored in ~~the~~ `/wp-content/uploads/` ~~directory~~" or "edit ~~the~~ `/config/config.yml` ~~file~~ with"

 ### Writing tips